Wheresitat/uteclocal/README.md

 3. Open the UI and enter your U-tec API base URL, access key, secret key, and scope, then hit **Save**.
 Use the documented cloud host `https://openapi.ultraloq.com` (the previous placeholder `https://api.utec.com` can cause name-resolution errors).
+Existing configs that still reference the legacy `openapi.u-tec.com` host are automatically rewritten to `https://openapi.ultraloq.com` on startup; refresh the UI to confirm the saved value.
 The settings are stored in `/data/config.json` inside the volume.
 Use **Clear Logs** to wipe the rotating log file.